-More specifically, success point funding changes are proposed as follows:
+More specifically, Success Point funding changes are proposed as follows:

-- Raise funding per success point from \$202.53 per point to \$215 per point, - Fund anticipated growth of success points estimated by the THECB to be approximately 7.5%. - Update the methodology for identifying which credentials should be "Targeted Fields" for the state of Texas (we recommend renaming these from what was formerly referred to as Critical Fields), - Update points earned for targeted fields (formerly critical fields) by adding to the 2.25 points earned in cases where students are academically disadvantaged (0.50 points) or economically disadvantaged (0.50 points).
-As proposed, a total of 3.25 points could be earned for targeted fields.
-This is a proposed alternative to the rider which would have increased critical fields funding to 3.0. - Update points earned for credentials awarded by adding to the 2.00 points earned in cases where students are academically disadvantaged (0.50 points) or economically disadvantaged (0.50 points).
-As proposed, a total of 3.00 points could be earned for credentials awarded.
-This is a proposed alternative to the Rider which would have decreased critical fields funding to 1.2. - Update points earned for successful transfer after 15 hours (including students who transfer from co-enrollment programs) by adding to the 2.00 points earned in cases where students are academically disadvantaged (0.50 points) or economically disadvantaged (0.50 points).
-As proposed, a total of 3.00 points could be earned.
+- Raise funding per Success Point from \$202.53 per point to \$215 per point, - Fund anticipated growth of Success Points estimated by the THECB to be approximately 7.5 percent, - Update the methodology for identifying which credentials should be "Targeted Fields" for the state of Texas (we recommend renaming these from what was formerly referred to as Critical Fields), - Update points earned for Targeted Fields (formerly Critical Fields) by adding to the 2.25 points earned in cases where students are academically disadvantaged (0.50 points) or economically disadvantaged (0.50 points).
+As proposed, a maximum of 3.25 points could be earned for Targeted Fields.
+This is a proposed alternative to the rider which would have increased Critical Fields funding to 3.0. - Update points earned for credentials awarded by adding to the 2.00 points earned in cases where students are academically disadvantaged (0.50 points) or economically disadvantaged (0.50 points).
+As proposed, a maximum of 3.00 points could be earned for credentials awarded.
+This is a proposed alternative to the Rider which would have decreased non-Critical Field credential funding to 1.2. - Update points earned for successful transfer after 15 hours (including students who transfer from co-enrollment programs) by adding to the 2.00 points earned in cases where students are academically disadvantaged (0.50 points) or economically disadvantaged (0.50 points).
+As proposed, a maximum of 3.00 points could be earned.
 This is a proposed alternative to the Rider which would have increased transfer funding to 2.75. - Update points earned for progress toward a credential after students complete 15 semester hours to include an additional 0.50 points in cases where ALL of the earned hours are dual credit.
-A total of 1.50 points would be possible in cases where all hours are dual credit.
+A total of 1.50 points would be earned in cases where all 15 hours are dual credit.

-Economically Disadvantaged is defined as a student who received Pell at any time in the 10 years prior to obtaining the base Success Point for completion or transfer.
+Economically Disadvantaged is defined as a student who received Pell Grant funds at any time in the 10 years prior to obtaining the base Success Point for completion or transfer.
 The CTCFAC recommends the THECB undertake efforts to capture additional economically disadvantaged information based upon (a) free and reduced lunch, (b) attendance at a high school that was predominantly free and reduced lunch, and (c) financial aid information obtained from the U.S. Department of Education, if feasible.